-- staff training that directly supports the achievement of project outcomes - financial auditing of project expenditure - contingency costs up to a maximum of 10% of the eligible project costs.
-Note that we make payments based on actual costs incurred. - costs directly associated with the installation of crime prevention equipment.
+- financial auditing of project expenditure - contingency costs up to a maximum of 10% of the eligible project costs.
+Note that we make payments based on actual costs incurred - costs directly associated with the installation of crime prevention equipment.
 For example digging trenches for cabling or erecting poles for CCTV.